Cut QA Automation Costs by Up to 80%

 https://a123-45-678-90-123.ngrok-free.app

-Now you can upload the test case file to CMDRunner and it will have access to your local development environment.
+Now you can upload the test case file to CmdRunner and it will have access to your staging environment.

-Your Ngrok tunnel is running and CMDRunner can reach your local app.
+Your Ngrok tunnel is running and CmdRunner can reach your staging app.
 Head back to the app and run your first test.

 Troubleshooting